 (d) Protection systems.
-The engine electrical system must be designed such that the loss, malfunction, interruption of the electrical power source, or power conditions that exceed design limits, will not result in hazardous engine effects, as defined in EVE.3375(d)(2), or detrimental effects in the intended aircraft application.
+The engine electrical system must be designed such that the loss, malfunction, interruption of the electrical power source, or power conditions that exceed design limits, will not result in

 (e) Electrical Power Characteristics.
 The applicant must identify and declare, in the engine installation manual, the characteristics of any electrical power: